-Infographic (30%)
+Infographic (35%)

 Communicating information (SciComm) is an important skill in research.
 However, these days, information that cannot be consumed quickly is often passed over.
 This project is designed to help you learn how to accomplish quickly relaying information to the public.
 You will take a topic with least one original research paper (i.e., not a review paper) and put the results into an infographic.
 You can use more than one paper if you prefer.
 You should aim your infographic at informing either adolescents or parents of adolescents about your topic of choice (i.e., be aware of your language and reading level).
 The infographic can be on any aspect of adolescence from the course (e.g., mental health, peers, bullying, eating, physical activity, anxiety families etc.).
 You may work in partners for this project.
 More information about this project will be available on courselink and will be discussed during week 5 lecture.
+Please note that although infographics appear to be "easier" they can often take longer than expected.
+Please make sure to leave yourself enough time to complete the assignment.

-The final infographic will be worth 30% of your grade.
+The final infographic will be worth 35% of your grade.